phuc16102001/airplane-baggage-checkin/README.md

   - `Economy class`: 2*(total weight + distance)
 - Each `Customer` in a `flight`, can only have `at most 3 baggages`
 - Only the `Airline` can call the `deliver_baggage` method
-- Only send the money to `Airline` after `Customer` claimed their baggages
+- Every operations must follow the workflow (e.g. claim can only operate after delivering)

 # Folder structure
 - `baggage.rs`: The structure of a baggage